 Given the lack of clarity on cultural influences on CPM, as posited by Ojiako and Chipulu (2014), further research ought to be carried out to address this gap.
-Consequently, this study has made an effort to highlight the impact of NCDs on CPM in DCs.
-Within this context, the original contribution of this study is based on the hope that the findings of this study will help managers of multinational project-oriented organisations to understand CPM in DCs from the cultural perspective.
-Being aware of the impact of NCDs of DCs on CPM will help project managers to devise ways of dealing with cultural misunderstandings, which will eventually lead to appropriate approaches to CPM in these countries.
+Consequently, this study has tried to highlight the impact of NCDs on CPM in DCs.
+Within this context, the original contribution of this study is based on the hope that the findings of this study will help managers of multinational project-oriented organisations understand CPM in DCs from a cultural perspective.
+Being aware of the impact of NCDs of DCs on CPM will help project managers devise ways of dealing with cultural misunderstandings, which will eventually lead to appropriate approaches to CPM in these countries.

-This study provides new insight to both policy makers and opinion leaders who make decisions concerning construction projects in DCs on how the cultural dimension affects CPM in their country.
-This study will help policy makers in DCs to realise that for effective CPM, they need to address the issues of social inequalities that are prevalent in their countries and adopt a long-term developmental plan.
+This study provides new insight to both policymakers and opinion leaders who make decisions concerning construction projects in DCs on how the cultural dimension affects CPM in their country.
+This study will help policymakers in DCs realise that for effective CPM, they need to address the issues of social inequalities that are prevalent in their countries and adopt a long-term developmental plan.